 Once he became Pope, Paul III renamed Frascati with its original name: Tuscolo.
 He began significant restoration and embellishment works, commissioning architect Antonio da San Gallo il Giovane.

 That same year, the Pope had three commemorative medals made, concerning the reconstruction of Frascati and the villa Rufina.
-The following years, the building underwent further embellishments and works by famous painters; furthermore, in 1555, a water system was constructed, carrying water from the various local springs.
-A note: the gardens house a small lake surrounded by cypresses, that according to rumors inspired the many love related suicides that occurred around the area.
+In the following years, the building underwent further embellishments and works by famous painters; furthermore, in 1555, a water system was constructed, carrying water from the various local springs.
+A note: the gardens house a small lake surrounded by cypresses, that according to rumors inspired the many love-related suicides that occurred around the area.

 In 1563, choked by debts, the Ruffini family had to sell the villa.
-From then on the estate has been passed in the hands of some Roman noble families: Cenci, Sforza, Gonzaga and Montalto, modifying its looks, and adding a new building (1620).
+From then on the estate has been passed in the hands of some Roman noble families: Cenci, Sforza, Gonzaga, and Montalto, modifying its looks and adding a new building (1620).
 In 1628, the villa was bought by Orazio Falcinieri, a Florentine nobleman, who kept it until 1865.
 No major works were made until his son, Orazio, had major restorations of the building done.
 Even the famous architect Borromini had participated in the construction of Villa Falconieri, especially in planning the gardens and the park.
 The works are known to have been definitely completed in 1668 by Francesco Massari, Borromini’s assistant.

 The Falconieri family ceased to exist in 1865 and the villa was, thus, inherited by count Luigi Carpegna who sold it in 1883, in terrible abandoned conditions, to princess Elisabetta Aldobrandini Lancellotti.
-In 1895, she sold it to the Trappists Friars, who lived there without making any major up keepings, especially to the gardens which turned into marshes thus favouring the malaria growth.
+In 1895, she sold it to the Trappists Friars, who lived there without making any major up keepings, especially to the gardens which turned into marshes thus favoring the malaria growth.